mohitpai/journey-optimizer.en/help/using/sms/sms-subdomains.md

 >abstract="To be able to create a SMS surface, make sure you have previously configured at least one SMS subdomain to pick from the Subdomain name list."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/sms/sms-configuration.html#message-preset-sms" text="Create SMS surfaces"

-To be able to shorten URLs added to your SMS messages, you  must set up the subdomain you will select when [creating an SMS surface](sms-configuration.md#message-preset-sms).
+To be able to shorten URLs added to your SMS/MMS messages, you  must set up the subdomain you will select when [creating an SMS surface](sms-configuration.md#message-preset-sms).

 You can use a subdomain that is already delegated to Adobe, or you can configure another subdomain.
 Learn more on delegating subdomains to Adobe in [this section](../configuration/delegate-subdomain.md).